pachyderm/docs/content/latest/concepts/data-concepts/file.md

 binary files.
 Often, data scientists operate with comma-separated values (CSV), JavaScript Object Notation (JSON), images, and other plain text and binary file formats.
-Pachyderm supports all file sizes and formats and applies storage optimization techniques, such as deduplication, in the background.
+MLDM supports all file sizes and formats and applies storage optimization techniques, such as deduplication, in the background.

-To upload your files to a Pachyderm repository, run the `pachctl put file` command.
-By using the `pachctl put file` command, you can put both files and directories into a Pachyderm repository.
+To upload your files to a MLDM repository, run the `pachctl put file` command.
+By using the `pachctl put file` command, you can put both files and directories into a MLDM repository.

 {{% notice warning %}}
 - It is important to note that **directories are implied from the paths of the files**.
 Directories are not stored and will not exist **unless they contain files**.